The Connection Between Mercury in Drinking Water and Human Health

 The effects of mercury on the human body

-One of the main ways in which mercury can impact human health is through its effects on the nervous system.
-Mercury can damage the brain and nerves, leading to symptoms such as tremors, numbness, and memory loss [1].
-Mercury can also affect the developing nervous system of fetuses and young children, leading to developmental delays and other problems [2].
+The main mechanism by which mercury can affect human health is in the nervous system.
+Mercury corrodes the brain and nerves causing tremors, numbness, and memory loss [1].
+Mercury also enters the foetus’s nervous system or young children’s developing nervous system and can affect development as well [2].

-Mercury can also have harmful effects on the cardiovascular system, including an increased risk of heart attack and stroke [3].
-Mercury can damage the blood vessels and cause inflammation, which can contribute to the development of cardiovascular disease.
+Mercury also affects cardiovascular system causing high chances of heart attack and stroke [3].
+Mercury can degrade blood vessels and inflame the tissues leading to cardiovascular disease.

 [2] Centers for Disease Control and Prevention.
 (2017).
 Mercury and children’s health.